jimbrend/jimbrend/README.md

-Hi ntmu, I'm Jim, I'm fluent in turkish but a native English speaker and US Citizen born in CA, four short years later I moved to NC...<br>
+Hi ntmu, I'm Jim, I'm fluent in Turkish but a native English speaker and US Citizen born in CA, four short years later I moved to NC...<br>
 I spent an aggregate 12 years overseas so far and built over 20+ websites by the time I was a sophomore in high school.
 You may know me as usernameisjim from the lightning network communities, or other companies such as Apple where I began WFH then worked at one of their corporate offices so far...
 I'm currently open to new offers including something new whether it's Apple or somewhere competitive in the current market, and I am working on continuous education and post-grad studies...